 There are the boondockers in the, “I want something light” camp.
 And then, there are the boondockers in the, “I want something rock solid” camp.
-Unfortunately, there is no brand of trailer that is both light and rock solid.
+We’ve identified what we feel are the top two brands that represent these qualities…

 ATC Toy Haulers (visit their website) makes a series of trailers that they advertise as both light and rock solid simply because it’s made entirely out of aluminum.
 These trailers are definitely lighter than competing toy hauler brands, but yet “light” is still a relative term when you look at the full breadth of recreational trailers.
 In terms of being “rock solid”, these trailers are have eliminated all chances rot, mold, and rust simply due to being made 100% out of aluminum.
 Should rain water ever leak into an ATC Toy Hauler, there is no wood to worry about.
 Everything from the floor, to the roof, the walls, the chassis, the frame, the doors, the cabinetry, is 100% aluminum and designed withstand punishment.

 Scamp Trailers (visit their website) are very popular among full time boondockers because they are so lightweight, and very leak-resistant.
 These are built with a fiberglass body that’s so light that a single person can pick it up (the fiberglass itself that is).
 It’s highly leak-proof because the body is only two pieces, the top and the bottom.
-But while Scamp Trailers are light and leak-tight, they are not rock solid.
-The steel-chassis is subject to the same cracked-welds that so many other trailer brands succumb to.
-Scamp Trailers are also notorious for low-quality installation of electrical, plumbing, and other third-party appliances.
-But the good news, those things are generally fixable, it’s the light-weight and leak-resistance that you want.
+They are rock solid in that you can tow them over rocky, bumpy, muddy roads without sustaining damage.
+They are so light, they tend to float over these kinds of rough terrain.
+They are also popular with boondockers because they use a lot of industry standard parts that you can replace at most RV supply stores, auto parts stores, or hardware stores.

 Just about any RV can serve a boondocker.
 But when it comes to living full time as a boondocker, you’re going to want something that will give you enough room to live comfortably over the years, is strong enough to carry the additional “stuff” that you’ll need for living full time, and yet offer the smaller footprint that makes it more manageable.